What is Intracept?

 Risks:

-- Risks, although rare, including infection, bleeding, leg pain (“radiculitis”), nerve damage or flare of your pain.
+- Risks, although rare, including infection, bleeding, leg pain (“radiculitis”), nerve damage, fracture, or flare of your pain.